1956 Lotus XI

 History

 The history of this Lotus XI has been the subject of extensive research by a prior owner, Don Burrows.
 In a nutshell it begins with the ex-Tommy Sopwith Equipe Endeavor car, chassis #164.
 That car’s period racing history appears to have ended with Graham Hill in a crash at Snetterton in 1956.
 The car’s chassis was then replaced with chassis #239.
 But what happened with the original Sopwith chassis #164?
-The car offered here may well be that chassis.
+The car offered here could be that chassis.

 Below is a summary of the early racing history of the Sopwith chassis #164.
 After that is the research conducted by Don Burrows.
 The research is supported by voluminous correspondence with the Historic Lotus Register, prior owners, Lotus XI restorers, period racing records and reports, forensic examination of the chassis, and more.
 Burrows concluded, based upon this research, that the car is likely chassis #164, the original Sopwith Lotus XI chassis.